supervisely-ecosystem/convert-supervisely-to-yolov5-format/README.md

 ## How to use

 App creates task in `workspace tasks` list.
-Once app is finished, you will see link to resulting tar archive.
+Once app is finished, you will see download link to resulting tar archive.

 <img src="https://i.imgur.com/kXnmshv.png"/>